akomakom/jira-to-jekyll/README.md

 **Run with no args for all options.**
 Credential entry interactively or via `.netrc` is supported.

+### Some examples:

+(see below for general ruby notes)

+* Testing with a subset first: `ruby convert.rb ... --max-overall 20`
+* Using netrc auth in non-standard dir: `ruby convert.rb ... --netrc /path/to/netrc.file`
+* JQL (only export a subset): `ruby convert.rb ... --jql "SOME EXPRESSION"`

 This process will create files like `jekyll/browse/XXXX-1234.md`, one per issue.
 Most of the metadata goes into the front matter section so that layouts can be customized later.
 The layout of output files is defined by `issue.erb`

 ### Attachments